tpcav/mfm-transcripts/README.md

 # mfm-transcripts

+This repo uses Python to extract YouTube channel video URLs and mass transcript data from those videos.

 Download or clone this repo to get started `git clone https://github.com/tpcav/mfm-transcripts.git`.
 Or see the `main.py` file which has the code for the YouTube Transcript API for Python.

 ## I. Packages